 I have so many fond memories of food and how they have enveloped my thoughts and how much I find passion within flavors and producing awe inspiring cuisine.
 Learning and working around it alone, I feel that I have been privileged to be around and have such great mentors past and present.
 I hope this will be an interesting journey.

 Let’s start off by admitting that I was hesitant to enter the world of food partly due to fear.

 I was fearing losing my femininity, I was fearful of the long hours, I was also fearful of the financial burden and questioned whether I would be able to sustain myself.

 This is new to me, the long hours on your feet, the concentration, and the chaos.
 Coming home smelling savory, cuticles dry.

 I currently live in San Francisco in a small studio with a very large kitchen and a separate bathroom.
-It’s pretty cute and its my own.
+It’s pretty cute and most importantly it’s my own.
 With that being said, it is also expensive.
-What I said earlier about being able to sustain myself, I also neglected to mention that I have to admit I have a shopping habit.
-I have a certain lifestyle that I find comfortable but never high maintenance.
-I like my Jo Malone Mandarine and Honey Blossom cologne, and I am probably one of the only cooks you know that will carry her knives in a Marc (by marc) Jacobs bag.
+What I said earlier about being able to sustain myself.

 So far It has been 8 months since my official layoff from a 9-5 and 7 into my attempt at this cooking career.
 And so far I’ve accomplished much.
 Yesterday I was passing through a couple of waiters counting their tips as my 5’2 small framed self was carrying stacks of hotel pans through them.
 I thought to myself “Damnit what am I doing?” seconds later as I headed over to my station I realized NO REGRETS!
 This was something that took 27 years in the making and now I have a chance to pursue it!